mah0001/metadata-editor-docs-v2/documenting_image.md

 ## IPTC and Dublin Core Standards

+### Dublin Core Standard

+The Dublin Core (DCMI) standard consists of 15 core metadata elements, which are supplemented in the Metadata Editor with additional elements, primarily from the ImageObject schema of schema.org.
+This option provides a simpler, flexible approach to documenting images.

 ### IPTC Standard

 The IPTC Photo Metadata Standard (version 2019.1) is the most widely adopted standard for describing images, recognized by news agencies, photographers, libraries, museums, and other industries.
 It consists of two schemas: